Skip to content

 Overview

-The proposed project provides a suitable researcher with the opportunity to investigate the role that visual and political propaganda has played during the Covid-19 crisis.
+This self-funded PhD project provides a suitable researcher with the opportunity to investigate the role that visual and political propaganda has played during the Covid-19 crisis.
 The project focuses on the way that media content and communications by the state set out very specific demands of citizens to take certain actions - or not to take certain actions - emphasising or implying the claimed ‘virtuosity’ of doing so.
 This project encourages critical analysis of visual communications including posters, billboards, placards, flyers, wearables, digital advertising, TV advertising, motion graphics or social media campaigns.

 We are looking for innovative PhD proposals that critically investigate the role that visual communication played during the Covid-19 crisis, focusing on the extent to which these campaigns amount to visual and political propaganda.
 The project is concerned with the methods of communication, many of which are a combination of image and text, that have been applied in a variety of media to drive as well as monitor public behaviour.
 Visual analysis, and a thorough understanding of the relationship between visuality and politics, would therefore constitute a key element of the proposed study.
 In the first instance, we are keen to attract outstanding PhD proposals concerned with well-defined case studies in the United Kingdom.
 However, considering the global dimension of the Covid-19 crisis, we are equally open to international case studies where a clear link to visual media can be established, and where this can be articulated in a well-defined and feasible PhD proposal.

 Applicants should have a strong understanding of visual culture studies, visual communication methods and/or political propaganda.
 A track-record in studying one of these areas in a previous degree is highly desirable.
-We support PhD projects via the traditional research degree consisting of an original written thesis.
 Applicants from a range of backgrounds, whether that is within academia, industry, governmental, non-governmental organizations or cultural organizations are very much encouraged to apply for this opportunity.
+Reflecting the interdisciplinary nature of the research, the proposed project is a collaboration between two schools at NTU: the successful applicant would be supervised by Dr. Marco Bohr, Associate Professor in Design and Digital Arts in the School of Art & Design, as well as Dr. Colin Alexander, Senior Lecturer in Political Communications within the School of Arts & Humanities.
+Additional supervision expertise will be considered on a case-by-case basis and where this is appropriate.

 Entry qualifications